wulffern/nrf52-utilitymeter/README.md

 But rarely that will suffice, you probably have to at least change SDKPATH in the Makefile

-== Origin
-I've based this example on the uart ble example in nRF5_SDK_11, so you need to download that.

 == Excuses
 I'm not a professional embedded programmer (i.e I don't get paid to